TransitScreen/wp-github-pipeline/README.md

 You can also use `[gh_searchform]` in combination with `[gh_issues]`.
 The issues will appear on the page until the user enters a search, then the page will display the results from the search.

-## Disclaimer
-The current implementation allows unencrypted GitHub passwords to be stored in the database when using the option to authenticate individual users to GitHub.
-This means that if your site is hacked and a malicious user gains access to your database, they can learn your GitHub password.
-The likelihood of this happening depends on the security of your environment.
-If this scares you, create a throw-away GitHub user and enter those credentials with the single-user configuration option.

 ## Tips
 * Wordpress offers many ways to manage access/privacy.
 But If you are setting up a tool for internal use by your team only, a plugin like [Private Only](https://wordpress.org/plugins/private-only/) may come in handy.